SHIVA6174/SHIVA6174/README.md

 - 🔭 I’m currently working on developing a full-stack web application using Java as the backend technology.
 - 🌱 I’m currently learning Spring Core, Spring Boot, Hibernate, and JWT.
 - 💞️ I’m looking to collaborate on projects that involve cutting-edge technology and impactful solutions.
-- 💬 Ask me about Java programming,JavaScript,Python Programing, JDBC,Java Servlets,Jsp,Hibernate,Spring Core, Spring Boot, REST APIs, or database design.
+- 💬 Ask me about Java programming,JavaScript,Python Programing, JDBC,Java Servlets,Jsp,Hibernate,Spring Core, Spring Boot, REST APIs,ordatabase design.
 - 📫 How to reach me: You can reach me via email at psivaiah2024@example.com.
 - 😄 Pronouns:He/Him.
 - ⚡ Fun fact: I once wrote a recursive function that ended up crashing the compiler during a coding competition!